-Understanding A Tracking Stock
+Tracking Stock Examples

 Understanding the Pros and Cons of Tracking Stocks

 There are several benefits to tracking stocks.
-For example, a tracking stock can allow management to unlock value by increasing the total stock market capitalization and enterprise value of the business through expansion in the overall p/e ratio.
-This makes existing shareholders wealthier as they can sell their appreciated shares to buy other investments, pay down debt, send their children or grandchildren to college, donate to charity, build a new home, take a vacation, or any number of other things.
-It also gives the board of directors an appreciated currency in the form of two different shares it can use when making acquisitions, letting it to expand while giving up less intrinsic value.
+For example, a tracking stock can allow management to unlock value by increasing the total stock market capitalization and enterprise value of the business through expansion in the overall P/E ratio.
+That makes existing shareholders wealthier, as they can sell their appreciated shares to buy other investments, pay down debt, send their children to college, or pursue other goals.
+It also gives the board of directors an appreciated currency in the form of two different shares it can use when making acquisitions.
+The business can expand while giving up less intrinsic value.
 Another big benefit for management is that they retain control over the tracked operating segment or business.

-- An owner of a tracking stock might not actually own the specific aspect of the operating segment that is being tracked.
-In the event of a corporate bankruptcy, the assets of the particular division their tracking stock was supposed to represent would be fair game for the creditors even if the division associated with the tracking stock was extremely profitable and growing rapidly.
-This is not the case with traditional spin-offs.
-For example, look at the bankruptcy of Eastman Kodak and how it had no effect on its former subsidiary Eastman Chemical.
+Investors would feel the effect of this in the event of corporate bankruptcy.
+The assets of the particular division their tracking stock was supposed to represent would be fair game for the creditors, even if the division associated with the tracking stock was extremely profitable and growing rapidly.
+That is not the case with traditional spin-offs.
+For example, the bankruptcy of Eastman Kodak in 2012 did not affect its former subsidiary Eastman Chemical.